Maps reveal new details about New Zealand's lost underwater continent

 The idea of a potential continent in this area has been around for some time, and the name "Zealandia" was first coined by geophysicist Bruce Luyendyk in 1995.

-The dedicated study of this area, stretching about 5 million square kilometers (abut 1.93 million square miles), has sine determined it is not just a group of continental islands and fragments, but a continental crust large and separate enough to be officially declared a separate continent.
+The dedicated study of this area, stretching about 5 million square kilometers (about 1.93 million square miles), has since determined it is not just a group of continental islands and fragments, but a continental crust large and separate enough to be officially declared a separate continent.

 Zealandia used to be part of Gondwana, the supercontinent that once held many of the continents we know today, like Africa and South America.